connormaccallum/connormaccallum/README.md

 # Hello, I'm **Connor** 👋

 ## About Me
-I'm a former electrician and a current Computer Science student with experience in Python, C, C#, and Kotlin.
+I'm a Red Seal Journeyperson electrician and a current Computer Science student.
 I love to meet new people, learn new things, and explore the growing technology industry.

 - 🔭 I'm currently working on obtaining my degree at MacEwan University!
 - 🌱 I'm currently learning operating systems, scripting, and security, utilizing C and Python.